Generalized Fock space and fractional derivatives with Applications to Uniqueness of Sampling and Interpolation Sets: Applications

-\textbf{Acknowledgement}: The work of the second and third authors were supported by Portuguese funds through the CIDMA -- Center for Research and Development in Mathematics and Applications, and the Portuguese Foundation for Science and Technology (``FCT--Funda\c{c}\~ao para a Ci\^encia e a Tecnologia''), within project references UIDB/04106/2020 and UIDP/04106/2020.
+\textbf{Acknowledgement}: The work of the second and third authors were supported by Portuguese funds through the CIDMA-Center for Research and Development in Mathematics and Applications, and the Portuguese Foundation for Science and Technology (“FCT–Funda\c c\~ao para a Ci\^encia e a Tecnologia”) within Project ref.
+UID/4106/2025.

 \begin{small}

 \end{small}